KatGORA/CS_330_PLP/README.md

 	char	float	short	  unsigned

 > here is a helpful resource on [reserved words in C by IBM](https://www.ibm.com/docs/en/developer-for-zos/14.2.0?topic=programs-c-reserved-keywords)

+# *will this statement compile?*
+*check out the solution in willThisCompile.c*

+	x = "5" + 6
+> short answer no...

+for starters...

+1. the variable _x_ is being assigned to the value after the addition of a _char/string_ and an _int_ and those two data types cant be added together and result in an int.
+2. the variable x should be assigned a data type like _int_ or _float_.
+3. the quotations should also be removed from the 5 so that it is read into the statment as an int not a chracter.
+4. in C the addition of the _;_ is needed after each statment.